Getting started for workspace creators

 Slack lets you to connect all of the tools and services you use for work in one place, eliminating the need to constantly switch between apps.

-Add apps to your team
+Add apps to your workspace

 You can find apps for services you already use directly from our App Directory — everything from helpful bots, communication tools, payments & accounting, project management, HR, and more.